y1jHuang/GBoost/README.md

 `GBoost` is a package that implements variable screening via $L_2$ boosting algorithm in a scalar-on-network regression setting with an underlying group structure.
 Compared to other linear methods, the algorithm is relatively fast with high performance and favors sparsity in high dimensional problems.

-The authors of `GBoost` are Yingjie Huang and Emily L. Morris, who are maintainers as well.
+The authors of `GBoost` are Emily L. Morris and Yingjie Huang, who are maintainers as well.

 ## Installation